CAHSS Student Leadership Council

 Emily Perry (she/her)

 I am currently double majoring in English and history with a minor in political science, and I'm a Public Good Scholar in Denver Urban Issues and Policy.
 I plan to graduate in spring 2025.
-On top of being a student at DU, I work as a legal assistant at Kitto Law, P.C., am President and a Team Captain of the Undergraduate Mock Trial team, and an Advocacy Champion for the Crohn's and Colitis Foundation.
-I am in the process of writing my senior thesis on the agency of women journalists during the Nixon Administration after completing archival research at the Library of Congress in Washington D.C. on a university-funded research grant.
-Additionally, I previously worked as a Peer Mentor and at the Colorado Supreme Court where I curated an exhibition on Native American tribes, which is currently displayed in the building's law library.
+I work as a legal assistant at Kitto Law, P.C., am president and a team Captain of the Undergraduate Mock Trial team, and an Advocacy Champion for the Crohn's and Colitis Foundation.
+I'm currently writing my thesis on the agency of women journalists during the Nixon Administration after completing archival research in D.C. on a university-funded research grant.
+I previously worked as a Peer Mentor and at the Colorado Supreme Court where I curated an exhibition on Native American tribes, which is currently displayed in the building's law library.
 Upon graduation, I will be attending law school.

 I am an avid reader, enjoy the outdoors and spending time with friends.
 Usually, people ask me advice on organization, time management, preparing for their careers, and solving problems both professionally and personally.